BeaAnt/multiEnvironmentDeploy/README.md

 DEV -> to deploy the code in a development environment
 PROD -> to deploy the code in a production environment.
 Configure a protection (approval) rule in the environment:The distribution process will be suspended until approval is granted before the PROD run

+Commit to the dev branch and the GitHub Actions deployments will start automatically.
+You can view the distributions, including details about each run, on the Actions tab.